Skip to main content

 So, you want me to call in antibiotics over the phone?

 • The patient’s diagnosis of diverticulitis may be wrong.
 Suppose he suffering from a bowel obstruction or an acute ulcer.
-Antibiotics would offer no medical benefit and would likely delay making an accurate diagnosis during which time his condition would worsen.
+Antibiotics would offer no medical benefit and would likely delay making an accurate diagnosis during which time his condition might worsen.

 Comments